wisley7l/addons-php/README.md

 # Web server
-You need to use a web server such as NGINX or Apache HTTP, web server root is on directory `app`, each _.php_ file there is one website URI.
+You need to use a web server such as NGINX or Apache HTTP, web server root is on directory `app`, each _.php_ file at this directory is one website URI.